 “Good evening to you too, Professor.
-What’s not done? “ asked Liza.
-She was juggling her purse, messenger bag, a cigarette butt, and a bag of fast food.
+What’s not done?”
+Liza juggled her purse, messenger bag, a cigarette butt, and a bag of fast food.
 He tried to help, but she swatted his hand away.

 “I told you, you can call me Bruce.”
-He was staring at the fast food bag.
+He eyed the fast food bag.

 “Ok.
 Good evening to you too, Bruce.
 What’s not done?”
 She thrust the bag into his hand, flicked the cigarette butt, and untangled herself from the bag straps.